-This care guide will help you understand how to nurture these captivating plants, whether you’re growing Mexican butterworts or temperate varieties.
+This care guide will help you understand how to care for these captivating plants, whether you’re growing Mexican or temperate varieties.

 How to Identify a Butterwort Plant